-

 Example 1: A municipality adds one parcel with a value of $100,000 and subtracts one parcel that had a value of $50,000 when it entered the TID.
 The combined value is an addition of $50,000.
 The $50,000 total is used in the 12% value limit calculation.

 Example 2: A municipality adds one parcel with a value of $50,000 and subtracts one parcel that had a value of $100,000 when it entered the TID.
-Because the combined value is a subtraction of $50,000, the amendment is not required to meet the 12% value limitation.
+Because the combined value is a subtraction of $50,000, the amendment is not required to meet the 12% value limit.

 -